-Sue: How do you remember all these silly names?
+Sue: How on earth do you remember all these silly names?

-Me: This one is very easy.
-It’s name is an anagram of something else.
+Me: This one is particulary easy.
+It’s an anagram of something else.
 Can you work it out?

-Sue: That’s a good a use as any for loft insulation, I guess.
+Sue: That’s as good a use as any for loft insulation, I guess.

 Sue: Is it something to do with a sofa?